vinnyoodles/algorithms/NOTES.md

 **Permutations**
 > Given a set `a` of elements, a permutation of `a` would be a unique ordering of the elements in `a`.
-Because the ordering matters for this, the length of a permutation is always equal to the length of the original set.
+Because the ordering matters for this, the length of a **permutation is always equal to the length of the original set**.
-For a set with `N` elements, there are exactly N! permutations.
+For a set with `N` elements, there are exactly `N!` permutations.
 This is because when choosing the first value, there are N elements to choose from, the second value has N - 1, the third has N - 2, and so on.

 Ex. `[ 1, 2, 3, 4, 5 ] => [ 1, 3, 5, 2, 4 ]`

 **Combinations**
 > Given a set `a` of elements, a combination of length `k` would be a valid subset of `a` of length `k`.
-For a set with `N` elements, there are exactly N! / (N - k)! (k)! combinations commonly known as N choose k.
+For a set with `N` elements, there are exactly **N! / (N - k)! (k)!** combinations commonly known as N choose k.

 Ex. `[ 1, 2, 3, 4, 5 ] => [ 2, 3, 4 ]` where k = 3